 The Globe’s unique cuisine emerges from the fusion of Head Chef, Jonathan Brett’s Anglo-European culinary groundings and Sous Chef, Fraser Cameron’s traditional Scottish roots.
-Together, with Chef De Partie Gary Spratt, their combined one- and two-star Michelin experience spans the generations, delivering culinary delights that you’ll wish to savour.
+Together, with Commis Chef Gary Spratt, their combined one- and two-star Michelin experience spans the generations, delivering culinary delights that you’ll wish to savour.

 Beginning his career in 1990 at Michael’s Nook in the Lake District, Jonathan developed his unique culinary style in prestigious establishments including the Michelin Starred, One Devonshire Gardens (working under the late Andrew Fairlie), Gleddoch House and Craigendarroch Hotel.
 Jonathan has also been Executive Chef and Head of Cuisine at other establishments throughout Scotland, including Easterbrook Hall, Dumfries.